OWASP/API-Security/2019/en/src/0xa3-improper-data-filtering.md

   based on filters from the client.
 An attacker can send malicious filters causing the API to return sensitive data they should not be exposed to.

+One more issue is Improper Query String Parameters validation.
+It could lead to DDoS attacks against the server.
+Widely spread problem is validation of such query string parameters as `size`, `page`, .etc.
+Absence of limitation for max, min values of these parameters might cause performance issues, Internal Server Errors.

 ## Example Attack Scenarios

 ### Scenario #1